aminulemrul/laravel_task_101/readme.md

 4. Using Vue.js in the front-end will be prefered but not mandatory.
 5. Push your code to our git repo https://github.com/digidevhub/laravel_task_101.git  by creating a new branch with your name.
    **(Do not push in master)**
-6. After submitting please reply to the email metioning you branch name.
+6. After submitting please reply to the email metioning your branch name.
 7. If possible also deploy the project and share a live link and test credentials with the reply of the email but not mandatory.
 8. Last date of submission: **10-02-2021 11.59PM**
 9. Feel Free to Contact avijit.nandy@dgsl.com.bd for any queries.